giordamaug/BIONETdatasets/docs/Slides.md

 What is it?
 - A repository of biological datasets in TUD format
 - A set of python wrappers
-    + for using graphs in TUD format within the more popular graph deep learning linraries: DGL, PyTorch, Spektral, Grakel
+    + for using graphs in TUD format within the most popular graph deep learning linraries: DGL, PyTorch, Spektral, Grakel
 - Publicly available at: [Github](https://github.com/giordamaug/BIONETdatasets)